 I found 2 notes about difficulty retrieving evidence.
 I've highlighted them on the canvas with match scores.
 P7 describes cognitive fatigue ("eyes glaze over") and P3 uses a "treasure hunt" metaphor.
 Both express the core frustration of knowing evidence exists but being unable to locate it efficiently.

 The canvas shows clustered sticky notes.
-When a researcher searches "difficulty retrieving evidence," the RAG system finds semantically matching notes (highlighted with golden borders and match scores) while dimming non-matches.
-The chat panel provides context about why each note matched.
+When a researcher enters a hypothesis statement, the system finds semantically matching notes (highlighted with golden borders and match scores) while dimming non-matches.
+The chat panel explains why each note was surfaced, and whether it supports or challenges the hypothesis.

 Technical Architecture